close-dev-team/partner-sdk-php/USERGUIDE.md

 #### flowproperty
 In order to create a personalised messaging experience it can be needed to set or get a custom property for a user or event.
 You can do this using the flowproperty operations.
+Using these properties you can create templated text messages, conditional messages and more.

 | Operation | Use-case |